gentoo/GenTwoo-backend/README.rst

 scalable, secure, user friendly and engaging system tracking usage of individual packages on users machines and possibly per users too.

+Later this project may serve as a starting for the idea of Gentoo Crowdsourced QA, which is floating around the IRC lately.

 Official Resources
 ##################